naatebarber/feedback-and-substrate/README.md

 ## Footnote:

 Any patterns of use here in terms of greater learning or understanding will be re-written in Rust and added to TIM.

+# Notes
+  - In reinforcement learning, if the state you feed your model doesn't include anything temporal, don't make your reward grow over time.
+This makes it harder for the model to understand a relationship between its actions and reward since one exists in an inaccessible dimension.